nuckypuck/Koinjg/README.md

 Hey, I’m @nuckypuck.
 I'm a student @ university studying Comp Sci

    -  I research into any topics that interest me, such as computing.
 (That's where I get all my trivial knowledge.)
-   -  I enjoy games and activities such as skiing.
+   -  I enjoy games (too many to list) and activities such as rugby, climbing and skiing.
    -  I studied computer science, politics & finance.

 Currently I'm working with a variety of programming languages to develop my fluency in them and my skills in coding.